krystianbrynski/Leaves-disease-segmentation/README.md

 ## Metrics used to record results:

-In folder scores you can follow scores.txt which contains the result of models:

 - **Dice Score:** 2 * (number of common elements) / (number of elements in set A + number of elements in set B)
 - **Accuracy:** Overall correctness of the model's predictions.
 - **Precision:** Proportion of true positive predictions out of all positive predictions.